alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

   - Navigate to `C:\Installation`
   - Run `.\Disconnect_AD.ps1`
   - You will need to provide login credentials (including MFA if set up) for `<admin username>@<custom domain>`
+5. Full disconnection of the Azure Active Directory can take up to 72 hours but is typically less.
+If you are planning to install a new SHM connected to the same Azure Active Directory you may find the `AzureADConnect` installation step requires you to wait for the previous disconnection to complete.

 ### Tear down any attached SREs
 1. From a clone of the data-safe-haven repository, run the following commands, where `<SRE ID>` is the one defined in the config file.